Beer in Africa: Eritrea

-Golden Star, brewed by the Golden Star Brewery, is the unique beer in Eritrea after the closing of Asmara Brewery (ex Melotti), which had been brewing beer since the colonial era.
+Golden Star, brewed by the Golden Star Brewery, is the only beer made in Eritrea after the closing of Asmara Brewery, which had been brewing since the colonial era.

 Kenya

 Tusker, brewed by Kenya Breweries Limited, is Kenya's most popular beer.
 Popularly known as "Keroro" beer, Tusker is a source of Kenyan pride highlighted in the late 1990s when East African Breweries waged a marketing war against Castle Breweries, a subsidiary of international brewing giant SABMiller.
 In this media campaign, Castle, which had constructed a multimillion-dollar brewery in the industrial town of Thika, was depicted as foreign and uncommitted to Kenya.
 The prolonged marketing wars ended in 2002 when the two brewers reached a settlement in which they divided the beer market in East Africa among themselves.
 Castle agreed to exit Kenya, and EABL decided to leave the Tanzanian market to the SABMiller subsidiary.